Martha's Vineyard AVA: History

 Prior to the entry of Europeans, the island was called "Cappwadck" or "Noe-pe" by its Indian inhabitants.
 The well-known name "Martha's Vineyard" was given to the island in 1602 by Bartholomew Gosnold, an agent for Sir Walter Raleigh.
-Although the identity of “Martha” is a bone of contention among island historians, the vineyard referred to the proliferation of native American grape vines on the island.
+Although the identity of "Martha" is a bone of contention among island historians, the "vineyard" referred to the proliferation of native American grape vines on the island.
 In succeeding years, the island was referred to as Martha's or Martin's Vineyard.
-By 1640 after the first permanent settlement on the island, it was firmly established as “Martha's Vineyard.”
+By 1640 after the first permanent settlement on the island, it was firmly established as "Martha's Vineyard."
 Today, Martha's Vineyard is a well known resort area, and all references to the island are to Martha's Vineyard.

 Viticulture on the island was recorded in the journal of two members of the original party which landed on Martha's Vineyard in 1602 described the island as "An incredible store of vines, as well as in the Woodie part of the island, where they run upon every tree, as upon the outward parts that we could not goe for treading upon them."
 Although the island abundantly grows native American grapes, the fruit was not cultivated until 1971 when George and Catherine Mathiesen purchased in West Tisbury, a piece of land with sandy soil and an unpredictable climate.
 The couple obtained 20 years worth of weather records from Vineyard Gazette editor Henry Beetle Hough, planted 6 acre with grapes and three years later harvested their first crop.
 The first Martha's Vineyard wines, Chardonnay and White Riesling, were produced in 1974 and sold in 1975.
 Later they expanded their vineyard to 33 acre and bonded Chicama Vineyards.
 At the outset, there were 46 acre of bearing commercial vineyards on Martha's Vineyard.
 All grapes grown commercially were Vinifera varieties, primarily Chardonnay, White Riesling, Gewurztraminer, Cabernet, Pinot Noir, and Merlot.
-On August 10, 2008, Chicama Vineyards shuttered its doors as the Mathiesen family sold the winery and vineyard, their parents operated for decades, to new owners who converted the property to raise horses.
+The Mathiesen family operated Chicama Vineyards for decades even after George and Catherine's passing.
+However, on August 10, 2008, Chicama Vineyards shuttered its doors as the Mathiesens sold the winery and vineyard to new owners who converted the property to raise horses.